lucas-giaco/k8s-pod-scheduling/README.md

 For further details about this field please run `kubectl explain pod.spec.nodeName`.

-Run `kubectl apply -f node-name.yaml` and verify the pod is successfully scheduled.
+Run `kubectl apply -f node-name.yaml` to create de `Deployment` that has a `nodeName` constraint.
+If you try to scale the deployment by running the `kubectl scale deployment node-name --replicas=<any-number>` you'll see that all the pods are being scheduled in the node `kind-worker`.

-NOTE: This method is not recommended for production workloads.
+NOTE: This method is **not** recommended for production workloads.

 ### Node selector
 `nodeSelector` is the simplest and recommended way to assign a pod to a set nodes.